-Please take precautions to protect carpet and interior furnishings when removing engine covers.
+Take precautions to protect carpet and interior furnishings when removing engine covers.
 The undersides of the engine covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.

-Models with 'North-South' Beds (Lengthwise to Coach)
+Models with "North-South" Beds (Lengthwise to Coach)

-- Remove the mattress from the bed and set aside in another area of the coach. - Remove the screws that fasten the foot end of the bed board down to the bed base.
+• Remove the mattress from the bed and set aside in another area of the coach.

+- Remove the screws that fasten the foot end of the bed board down to the bed base.
 (Note: If bed is designed for storage below bed board, these screws will not be present.) - Lift the hinged bed board upward against wall.
+Support the bed board with a suitable prop item as shown (if bed is not equipped with struts).